kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 14. In your Edge browser, leave all the tabs open as you proceed to the next exercise.

 You have now created a new retention policy in the Microsoft Purview portal that retains all Exchange emails from all mailboxes for 5 years after the last modification.

+## Review

+In this lab, you have:

+- Activated In-Place Archiving for a new user's mailbox.
+- Created an email retention policy for test users.
+- Created an email retention policy for all users.

  # Proceed to Lab 7 - Exercise 3